n-brindley/aurora-scale-sizes/README.md

 Aurora scale sizes

 The main function is aurora_power.
+It works best on discrete and bright emissions.

 To get the metres per pixel: if the field of view (FOV) is $\theta$ radians, and you have NxN pixels in the FOV: